What is hip dysplasia, often known as “clicky hips” in infants?

 Check Out More You Can Read on this Area at HipPainHelp:

 This is the second of a 3 part series of blogs related to acetabular dysplasia about the hips – make sure you follow us over the next few weeks to read our final blog about what treatment options for hip dysplasia are available.

 What is Hip Dysplasia: the first of this 3 part blog series discusses what hip dysplasia is and the different types of hip dysplasia that exist.

 Usual Symptoms of Acetabular Dysplasia and Possible Causes of Hip Dysplasia?
 Part 2 of this 3 part blog series discusses what symptoms to look out for with acetabular dysplasia and what the possible causes may be.

 Treatment options For Acetabular Dysplasia This is the 3rd and final part of the hip dysplasia blog series looking at what types of treatment are most beneficial from conservative to surgical interventions.

 Hip Pain Explained: This is an encyclopedia of information on the hip and pelvis and all the structures that make up these regions.
 Many of the possible pathologies that exist in each area are discussed

-Pain Locator Map: you can use this resource by clicking on where you feel your pain.
+Pain Locator Map: You can use this resource by clicking on the body region where you feel your pain.
 Information about this area, the structures that exist, and the conditions that may be linked with your pain are all discussed.